 Do you ever use ice or heat?

-Ice and heat may be old-fashion remedies, but they help a lot of people with arthritis.
-A cold compress, ice pack, or a frozen bag of peas on a painful joint can help ease swelling.
+They’re classic remedies, and they help a lot of people with arthritis.
+A cold compress, ice pack, or a frozen bag of peas on a painful joint can ease swelling.
 Try ice packs for 15 minutes at a time with 30-minute breaks in between.

 Moist heat can help relax muscles and ease muscle aches, pain, and stiffness.
-Try wrapping a hot towel or pad about the area that hurts.
+Wrap a warm towel or pad around the area that hurts.
 Or try a warm bath or shower.

-Many people with RA have trouble sleeping.
-Do you?
-It would not be surprising.
-RA pain can interfere with sleep, and lack of sleep can result in more pain and fatigue.
-Be sure you're not caught in that cycle.
-You may have heard about good "sleep habits," and perhaps you don't have faith they can help.
-But give them a try.
-Research shows they improve sleep for many people.
+Many people with RA have trouble sleeping because of their pain.
+Lack of shut-eye can lead to more pain and fatigue.
 Go to bed and get up at the same time each day, even if you didn’t sleep well the night before.
-Get some physical activity each day.
+Get some physical activity daily.
 Avoid nicotine, caffeine, and alcohol.
 It’s also important to "unplug" your bedroom.
 Turn off TVs, computers, and phones.
-If none of this helps, talk to your doctor.
+If you still need more help, talk to your doctor.

-It’s tough to relax when you are in pain.
-Yet studies show doing just that may reduce your sense of pain.
-Use progressive muscle relaxation to help your muscles -- and your mind -- relax.
+Use “progressive muscle relaxation” to help your muscles -- and your mind -- let go.
 To do this, tense or tighten one muscle group and then relax it.
+Take deep breaths as you do.
 Start at your feet.
 Move slowly up your body, ending with the muscles of your face.
-As you tense and relax muscles, take deep breaths.
-Give it a try.
-It can't hurt, and may help.